mrisen/inet-showcases/wireless/infrastructure/doc/index.rst

    <!--internal video recording, animation speed none, zoom 1.3x-->

-To verify that the correct management type is configured, go into a host's wlan module.
-The ``mib`` module (management information base) displays information about the node's status in the network, e.g. MAC address, association state, weather or not it's using QoS, etc. It also displays information about the mode, i.e. infrastructure or ad hoc, station or access point.
-The wlan module of ``host1`` and ``accessPoint`` is displayed on the following image:
+To verify that the correct management type is configured, go into a host's wireless interface module.
+The ``mib`` module (management information base) displays information about the node's status in the network, e.g. MAC address, association state, whether or not it's using QoS, etc. It also displays information about the mode, i.e. infrastructure or ad hoc, station or access point.
+The wireless interface module of ``host1`` and ``accessPoint`` is displayed on the following image:

 .. figure:: mib_infrastructure.png